djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 <!-- ### Solution.
 SWE-bench fills the gap and reveals what remains hard -->

-**Solution.** An eval is a run that measures how well a model performs on a defined set of tasks.
-Practitioners use the term for both fixed, replicable benchmarks and for ad-hoc checks or internal metrics, so comparability depends on which is meant; here we mean fixed benchmarks.
-SWE-bench <a href="#ref-JYW24" id="ref-JYW24-back">[JYW+24]</a>, introduced in 2024, filled that gap.
-It tests real-world tasks by fixing actual bugs from open-source repositories such as Django, Flask, Matplotlib, and Scikit-learn.
-Each task provides a GitHub issue description, often ambiguous, and expects a code patch that resolves the issue and passes existing test suites.
-That requires understanding an existing codebase, navigating its architecture, inferring undocumented invariants, and ensuring changes do not introduce regressions.
-On HumanEval, Claude 3.5 Sonnet reached 93% in June 2024 <a href="#ref-Ant24" id="ref-Ant24-back">[Ant24]</a>.
-On SWE-bench Verified, GPT-4 achieved 1.74% in early 2024, Claude 3.5 Sonnet 33.5% in June 2024 <a href="#ref-Ant24" id="ref-Ant24-back-2">[Ant24]</a>, OpenAI o1 48.9% in December 2024 <a href="#ref-Ope24" id="ref-Ope24-back-2">[Ope24]</a>, and Claude 4 72.5% in May 2025 <a href="#ref-Ant25" id="ref-Ant25-back">[Ant25]</a>.
-The gap between 93% on HumanEval and 72.5% on SWE-bench Verified is the informative metric.
-Leaderboards at <a href="https://www.swebench.com/" target="_blank">swebench.com</a> track current results.
-The gap reveals what remains hard.
-Interpreting ambiguous requirements, navigating complex codebases, understanding implicit architectural context, and making design tradeoffs are the skills that differentiate novice from expert programmers.
+**Solution.** SWE-bench <a href="#ref-JYW24" id="ref-JYW24-back">[JYW+24]</a> in 2024 supplied the missing benchmark for codebase-editing evaluation.
+SWE-bench Verified is the curated subset with validated, solvable tasks used for the results reported here.
+Each instance is an actual bug from open-source repos such as Django, Flask, Matplotlib, and Scikit-learn.
+The model gets the GitHub issue and must produce a patch that passes the project's test suite.
+Success depends on locating the relevant code, respecting architecture and invariants, and avoiding regressions.

+In June 2024 Claude 3.5 Sonnet reached 93% on HumanEval and 33.5% on SWE-bench Verified <a href="#ref-Ant24" id="ref-Ant24-back">[Ant24]</a>.
+The same model thus showed a wide spread between the two benchmarks.
+On SWE-bench Verified, GPT-4 reached 1.74% in early 2024, OpenAI o1 reached 48.9% in December 2024 <a href="#ref-Ope24" id="ref-Ope24-back-2">[Ope24]</a>, and Claude 4 reached 72.5% in May 2025 <a href="#ref-Ant25" id="ref-Ant25-back">[Ant25]</a>.
+The spread between function-level generation under clear specs and codebase editing under ambiguous, multi-file constraints is therefore substantial.
+Leaderboards at <a href="https://www.swebench.com/" target="_blank">swebench.com</a> track current results, and any capability claim must state the benchmark and task class.
-Comparable capability claims therefore depend on which kind of eval is being reported.

-### What the gap reveals

-That gap is not a small implementation detail.
-It reveals which skills remain hard for AI and which differentiate expert from novice programmers.

-HumanEval tests algorithmic problem-solving with clear specifications.
-The model receives a docstring like "Write a function that returns the nth Fibonacci number" with explicit input/output examples.
-The task is self-contained.
-There's no ambiguity about what "correct" means.
-The output either passes the test suite or it doesn't.
-This mirrors coding interview questions or LeetCode problems.

-SWE-bench tests real-world software engineering.
-The model receives a GitHub issue description, often ambiguous or incomplete ("The chart legend overlaps with data points at certain window sizes"), and must produce a patch that fixes the issue without breaking existing functionality.
-This requires:

-**Codebase archaeology.** Understanding how an unfamiliar 50,000-line codebase is organized, which modules own which responsibilities, and where the relevant code likely lives.
-Programmers learn this through experience and pattern recognition.

-**Ambiguity resolution.** Inferring what "at certain window sizes" means, whether the fix should adjust the legend or the layout engine, and what tradeoffs are acceptable.
-Real-world requirements are underspecified.

-**Architectural context.** Recognizing that a "simple" fix in the rendering code might violate assumptions elsewhere, that the codebase uses a particular design pattern consistently, or that a seemingly unrelated module depends on current behavior.

-**Regression avoidance.** Ensuring changes don't break any of the 2,000 existing tests or introduce subtle bugs in edge cases.
-Expert programmers build mental models of which changes are safe and which are risky.

-The gap between 93% and 72.5% measures exactly these skills (the ones that take programmers years to develop and that don't appear in textbooks or interview questions).
-As the gap closes, AI moves from "autocomplete" to "junior engineer" to "experienced contributor."
-But the final 10–20% may be the hardest, because it requires judgment that comes from understanding not just code, but the people and organizations the code serves.

 <div class="section-references">
 <strong>References</strong>